mensbeam/Arsse/manpages/en.md

 :   Boolean.
 Whether to calculate and display the estimated reading time for articles.
 Currently The Arsse does not calculate reading time, so changing this will likely have no effect.

 **stylesheet**
 :   String.
 A user CSS stylesheet.
 This is not used by The Arsse itself, but clients may use this metadatum in protocols which expose it.

 # EXAMPLES

-TODO
+- Add an administrator to the database with an explicit password

+      $ arsse user add --admin alice "Curiouser and curiouser!"

+- Add a regular user to the database with a random password

+      $ arsse user add "Bob the Builder" bLS!$_UUZ!iN2i_!^IC6

+- Make Bob the Builder an administrator

+      $ arsse user set admin true

+- Disable Alice's account by clearing her password

+      $ arsse user unset-pass alice

+- Move all of Foobar's newsfeeds to the root folder

+      $ arsse export foobar -f | arsse import -r foobar

+- Fail to log in as Alice

+      $ arsse user authbLS!$_UUZ!iN2i_!^IC6 alice "Oh, dear!"
+      Authentication failed
+      $ echo $?
+      1

 # REPORTING BUGS